kbrandt123/Cocktail-Generator/README.md

 - Download the zip file from the github repository
 - Make sure to extract the file and open with preferred text editor
-- Open the terminal and type npm start
+- Open the terminal and run the command npm install
+- Run the command npm start
 - The application should start and open in your browser